kermodegroup/ML-MIX/README.md

 - RIGID (for the Si stretched bond case study)
 - REPLICA (for nudged-elastic-band calculations)

-Whilst it is not necessary for the ML-MIX plugin, the examples also depend on passing commands to the LAMMPS shared library through Python.
+Whilst it is not necessary for core functionality of the ML-MIX plugin, the case studies also depend on passing commands to the LAMMPS shared library through Python.
 To build LAMMPS in such a way that this is possible, please follow the instructions [here](https://docs.lammps.org/Python_install.html).
 Installing into a virtual environment is strongly encouraged.

 To aid the user, an example cmake LAMMPS build script is provided in `examples/example_lammps_build_script.sh`.